lab319/Muti-Omics_PRS/README.md

 Citation:

 Xiaoyu Hou, Baoshan Ma*, Heng Dong, Haobo Liu, Jianqiao Pan, Di Li, Shuxin Liu*, Fengju Song*.
-The Construction of Transcriptional Risk Scores for Kidney Renal Clear Cell Carcinoma Based on XGBoost and Multiple Omics Data.(under review)
+The Transcriptional Risk Scores for Kidney Renal Clear Cell Carcinoma Using XGBoost and Multiple Omics Data.(under review)

-This repository contains python implementation of the algorithms proposed in "The Construction of Transcriptional Risk Scores for Kidney Renal Clear Cell Carcinoma Basing on XGBoost and Multiple Omics Data".
+This repository contains python implementation of the algorithms proposed in "The Transcriptional Risk Scores for Kidney Renal Clear Cell Carcinoma Using XGBoost and Multiple Omics Data".

 The datasets of the program
 The datasets used during the current study are available from the TCGA website (https://portal.gdc.cancer.gov/)